junzheyi/smollm/text/README.md

 Further instructions on how to use the tools can be found in the [smol-tools README](../tools/smol_tools/README.md).

 ## Pretraining
-You can find scripts for launching pretraining with [nanotron](https://github.com/huggingface/nanotron/) under [pretraining](./pretraining/README.md), we share the exact configs for training SmolLM1 and will upload SmolLM2's configs soon.
+You can find scripts for launching pretraining with [nanotron](https://github.com/huggingface/nanotron/) under [pretraining](./pretraining/README.md), we share the exact configs for training SmolLM, SmollM2 and SmollM3.
 Additionally we provide code for continual-pretraining on SmolLM2 and Llama3.2 3B using nanotron.
 The SmolLM2 nanotron checkpoints are available [on the hub](https://huggingface.co/HuggingFaceTB/SmolLM2-nanotron-ckpt) with their optimizer states.
+The SmolLM3

-## Finetuning
+## Finetuning & Post-training
 You can find an example script to finetune SmolLM2 using `TRL` and `PEFT` in the `finetuning` folder.
-We also link to our post-training scripts for SmolLM2 using the alignment handbook.
+We also link to our post-training scripts for SmolLM2 and SmolLM3 using the alignment handbook.
 We also recommend [SmolCourse](https://github.com/huggingface/smol-course) for more resources on finetuning smol models and SmolLM2.

 ## Data
 We also provide the code for curating the SmolLM datasets in [data](./data/README.md), this includes FineWeb-Edu, FineMath and the [distilabel](https://github.com/argilla-io/distilabel) pipelines for SmolTalk.